Preventing Winter Issues in Your Pets

 are helpful for preventing cracking and replacing the oils of the skin from the inside out.
 Omega 3 has anti-inflammatory effects that help with joint and pad trauma while Omega 6 will keep the tissue soft and the pad pliable.
 Both keep trauma, ulcer and deep pad cracks in check.

 .
-Mega-Tek will moisturize and heal the chemical damage.
+These products will moisturize and heal the chemical damage.
 House dogs usually need boots or socks to prevent excessive licking and chewing of the pad.
 Children’s socks work, but one warning.
 This year I put 4 socks on our dog, and when she ventured from carpet to hardwood floors, feet went everywhere!
 She did learn to handle it quickly, but it was the funniest thing she has done in her 9 years.